segmentio/analytics-react/README.md

 ```

 ### Error Boundary
-Using a component to wrap around children components can be useful for catching errors.
-Usually when an error occurs, we like to call `track` and log exactly what happened:
+Using a higher-order component to wrap around children components can be useful for catching errors.
+Usually when an error occurs, we like to call `track` and gracefully display the appropriate child component:

 ```javascript
 export default class ErrorBoundary extends Component {